-This recipe is the BOMB yo.
-It tastes as good as the photos look, and I know ya'll are freaking out over the photos.
-Hehe.
-Basically we've got chewy chocolate cookies sandwiching a peppermint vanilla coconut creme filling.
+This recipe for homemade peppermint Oreos is the BOMB yo.
+It's great for when you want the most decadent Oreo on the planet, without the nasty stuff that comes in the store-bought brand.
+Plus, it tastes as good as the photos look, and I know y'all are freaking out over the photos.
+Basically, we've got chewy chocolate cookies sandwiching a peppermint vanilla coconut creme filling.
 Yupp.
-Oh right, then all the cookies are dipped in chocolate, making them double chocolate.
+Oh right, then all of these homemade peppermint Oreos are dipped in chocolate, making them double chocolate.
 Can life get any better?
 Well, yeah, because these are also really good for you and easy to make.
 Okay, now life can't get any better.

 Raw Peppermint Oreos Dipped in Dark Chocolate [Vegan, Gluten-Free]